mattxwang/forage/README.md

 # Forage
 [![Build Status](https://travis-ci.org/NorvalLabs/forage.svg?branch=master)](https://travis-ci.org/NorvalLabs/forage)

-A set of tools to pull information from the [Canadian Government's Weather API](http://dd.weather.gc.ca/), for use with NorvalLabs.
-Currently, we support pulling hydrometric data, using Python or Ruby, and outputting to CSV or JSON.
+A set of tools to pull and parse information from the [Canadian Government's Weather API](http://dd.weather.gc.ca/), for use with NorvalLabs.

+Currently, you'll be able to pull hydrometric data, or things like river flow rates and water levels.
+You can do so with supported Python and Ruby scripts, both of which output to either CSV format or JSON format.
+Once it pulls the raw data from the API endpoint, it sorts the data, and then outputs it to an easily read format (removing some of the clutter).
+Forage scripts work on any system that supports any of our script languages, as long as you have internet!
+This output is more likely to be easily read by other combined systems, and allows you to locally store the data.

+In the future, we're planning to add:
+* PHP Support
+* Javascript Support (node-based)
+* Outputted Averages (e.g. average hourly in a day)
+* YAML Output
+* Support scripts
+* Support for other Weather Data (e.g. barometric data)

 ## Build Settings